leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

    </div>
 </div>

-// div is the GameObject
+// div tag is the GameObject
 // city, name is the component
 // background-color, padding, color is the component properties
+// p tag is the child GameObject inside parent GameObject

 ```